Tag Archives: Ingrid Thulin

 A bickering couple reminds him of his unhappy marriage, while his elderly mother reminds him of himself.

 Sjostrom infuses a natural range of emotions.
-At first crotchety and distant I admired his sentimentality as he fondly recalls innocently picking strawberries on a summer day.
-How glorious and innocent to reminisce in an act so mundane yet monumental.
+At first, crotchety and distant, I admired his sentimentality as he fondly recalls innocently picking strawberries on a summer day.
+How glorious and innocent it is to reminisce in a mundane yet monumental act.

 Some find Izak unsympathetic.
 I found him incredibly likable.